-If you want to give others a chance to help you promote and attend your webinar, you can do so using customized social sharing buttons.
-These call-to-action buttons can be added to any page on your website and can be customized to share a specific message To start with, let’s look at the Twitter Share a Link button.
+To give others a chance to help you promote and attend your webinar, you can do so using customized social media sharing buttons.
+These call-to-action buttons can be added to your webinar’s landing page and can be customized to share a specific message.
+To start with, let’s look at the Twitter Share a Link button.

-You can create a button that, when clicked, will lead people to tweet a specific message about your webinar with a link to your signup page.
+To make a call to action button, you’ll need to create buttons that, when clicked, will lead people to tweet a specific message about your webinar.
+It has to include a link to your signup page.
 Be sure to change the options as shown above to tweet a specific URL as opposed to the page URL and a specific message instead of the title of the landing page.
 Once completed, you can test your button by clicking on the preview.